-For instance, right now, I’m thinking of a canoe, now I’m thinking of sex, now I’m thinking about trying to come up with new things to think about!
-These are the thoughts that I allow to flow.
-If I had a religious aversion to sex, then I would try to divert my thoughts about it and try to think of other things.
-This diversion is called resistance.
+For instance, right now I’m thinking of a canoe.
+Now, sex.
+Now I’m thinking about trying to come up with new things to think about.
+These are the thoughts that I allow to flow without filtering or judging what comes through.
+If I had a religious aversion to sex then I would try to divert those thoughts and attempt to think of other things.
+This diversion creates resistance.

 When you attempt to prevent, divert, or simply block unwanted thoughts, you create resistance in your mind and body.
 When you resist an unwanted thought, this resistance actually amplifies the unwanted thought.

 Think about that for a minute.
-When you try to prevent a thought from coming in, and try to replace it with another thought, you stop the flow in your body.
+When you try to prevent a thought from coming in and try to replace it with another thought, you stop the flow in your body.
 I realize that sounds kind of silly, but thoughts do alter the body and how you feel.
 It’s the mind-body connection.
 When you have a thought that is allowed to enter your mind and exist, the body’s systems keep flowing.

 When you have a thought that you prevent from entering your mind, which doesn’t actually make sense, but let’s go with it anyway, or you have a thought you try to push away, the body creates resistance.
 And you feel this resistance in your body.